 I don’t really have a preference on the type of mini-genre within the Horror Genre, and these days I’m not really fazed by blood and guts etc, I can be a little critical if the story or the acting can be, as these often side elements in this genre, don’t get me wrong some are so stupid that there’s still enjoyment to it.
 This is why it’s important I find a huge range of horror films ready to try out on websites like hellhorror.com, Netflix, and similar websites.

 I did Like the original film, and Tim Curry was great, but the remake is arguably the best remake of an old film there’s been, and with many horror films having been remade this was a masterclass in how to make it great and better, I equally like number 2, the first one though felt very stranger things ESC but turned up, which isn’t a problem but it was my only knock on it but that’s really small criticism though,

-A few of the child actors have been around in Series and films so they are semi-well know, but Bill Skarsgard steals the show and portrays it excellent, I think its the best modern-day horror there’s been.
+A few of the child actors have been around in Series and films so they are semi-well known, but Bill Skarsgard steals the show and portrays it excellently, I think it’s the best modern-day horror there’s been.

 Cabin in the Woods

 I really liked this, many Horror films since the turn of the millennium have been forgettable, but this 2012 with a tinge of comedy saw Joss Whedon, (who I’m a fan of), and also starred Chris Hemsworth in one of his more early roles and non-marvel, in a different take on a traditional slasher horror film, for much of this it was a horror film, but the plot takes a huge twist 3/4 a way through it, and I loved the twist and the idea of the ending.

 There are lots of Horror moments etc of this, but I enjoyed the subtle other parts to it.